QCHackers/tqec/README.md

 )
 ```

-See the [quick start tutorial](https://tqec.github.io/tqec/user_guide/index.html) for a
+See the [user guide](https://tqec.github.io/tqec/user_guide/index.html) for more tutorials.
-more in-depth explanation.

 ## Contributing